 We’ve referenced the strength training program by Mark Rippetoe which has been used by beginners and advanced trainers.
 Mark has been active in the fitness industry since the late 70s and has developed an exercise plan that focuses on compound movements such as squats, bench press, and deadlifts.

 His program is separated into three phases, where phase one lasts from one to three weeks, progressively moving up/adding weight to each compound movement.
-To review Mark’s entire program which includes weekly workouts, including a breakdown of sets and reps, you can check out the guide for more details.
+Mark Rippetoe's program includes weekly workouts with a breakdown of sets and reps.

 At this point, you’ve probably referenced the two most popular strength training programs and likely done additional research.
 So it’s time that you put it all together and try it out, right?
 Before you implement this for yourself, here’s what you need to know and how to plan accordingly: